yliang04/reactive-chat/README.md

 * Websocket communication

 ### Video Demo
-Watch a quick demo of this video here at this Youtube  [link](https://youtu.be/fnrLu-vumns).
+Watch a quick demo of this application here at this Youtube [link](https://youtu.be/fnrLu-vumns).

 ### TODO
 * Scaling